Alzheimer’s and Family Dynamics: Balancing Responsibilities

 1. Open Communication: Establish open and honest communication channels within the family.
 This allows for discussions about caregiving responsibilities, concerns, and potential solutions.
 Regular family meetings or check-ins can help facilitate this process.

-2. Identify and Interests: Determine each family member’s strengths, skills, and interests.
+2. Identify Strengths and Interests: Determine each family member’s strengths, skills, and interests.
 Assign caregiving tasks based on these attributes.
 For example, someone who is organised and good with finances can handle bill payments and paperwork, while another family member may excel at providing emotional support.

 3. Divide Responsibilities: Divide caregiving duties among family members.
 Creating a schedule or a list of tasks can be helpful in visualising who is responsible for what.
 Remember, it’s important to be flexible and open to changes.
 The care recipient’s needs may change over time, which could require adjustments to the caregiving plan.